dezeroku/homelab/README.md

 1. cert-manager for certificates generation (Route53 DNS solver under the hood)
 2. ingress-nginx for reverse proxying
 3. kube-prometheus-stack for monitoring
+4. VictoriaMetrics for push-model metrics collection (and possibly more in the future)
+5. vault for secrets management.
+It's not really "properly" deployed but should be more than enough for the use-case, basically we just want a central storage for credentials

 How to deploy: